CamCove-Crichton/Whiskey-d_Away/README.md

 - Continued working on the structure of the base.html template by adding some styling and structure to the header utilising Bootstrap
 - Styled the main header and add the favicon and main images as well as added a bit of styling to the bits of content on the index template
 - Added in the basic setup for the footer to the base template
+- Then began adding in the sub-munu for the page site navigation using Bootstrap as a base starting point and manipulating it, as well as then adding in an icon to use as a display marker for which page is currently active by utilising jQuery

 ### Future Developments